Subgroups of Cyclically Amalgamated Free Products: Introduction

 \section{Introduction}

 Amalgamated free products arise naturally in group theory and other branches of mathematics.
-For instance, surface groups (i.e., fundamental groups of compact 2-dimensional manifolds), various knot groups, and the well-known Baumslag-Solitar groups are of this type.
+For instance, surface groups (\ie, fundamental groups of compact 2-dimensional manifolds), various knot groups, and the well-known Baumslag-Solitar groups are of this type.
 For two factors, amalgamated free products were first introduced in 1927 by O.~Schreier~\cite{Sch}.
 For several factors, this was later generalized by H.\ Neumann~\cite{Neu1,Neu2}.
 W.\ Magnus was one of the first mathematicians who recognized their value and used them in the early 1930s in several papers on one-relator groups~\cite{Mag1,Mag2}.

 It is an important task to describe the subgroups of amalgamated free products and the relation between their structure and properties of the group itself.
 A first major step in this direction was taken by A.\ Karrass and D.\ Solitar in~\cite{KS}, where the authors give a very general and rather abstract classification which is, however, not easy to apply in concrete situations.
 In this paper we examine the structure of subgroups with a small number of generators and the existence of free subgroups and free products of cyclic groups in the following type of group.
+Let $G=H_1 \astA H_2$, where $H_1,H_2$ are finitely generated groups, where $A$ is an infinite cyclic group which injects properly into~$H_1$ and~$H_2$ and is a malnormal subgroup of~$G$, and where we assume that there exist $u\in H_1$, $v\in H_2$ with $A=\langle u\rangle = \langle v\rangle$ such that $uv$ involves all generators of~$G$.
+For simplicity, we shall say that~$G$ is a \textit{cyclically amalgamated free product}.